Cryptocurrency hack has been the topic of last week. Indeed, malevolent actors targeted three cryptocurrency platforms, only a few days apart.

 In this hack, the attacker used DEX swaps to change one token to another.
-More specifically, the attacker swapped ERC-20 tokens to wrapped BTC (wBTC) as shown below.
+More specifically, the attacker swapped ERC-20 tokens for wrapped BTC (wBTC), as shown below.
 Also, it is interesting to note that 1,284.35321 BTC held on the flagged Bitcoin addresses are still sitting there for now.

 Bitmart’s hot wallets compromised

-Last, Bitmart, a cryptocurrency centralized exchange (CEX) has suffered an attack over the weekend resulting in almost $200 million in losses.
+Last, Bitmart, a cryptocurrency centralized exchange (CEX) suffered an attack over the weekend, resulting in almost $200 million in losses.

-If we have a look at those 2 addresses we can see that the hacker swapped the stolen tokens to ETH and then send the ETH (more than 21,000 ETH) to Tornado.cash, a mixing service.
+If we look at those 2 addresses, we can see that the hacker swapped the stolen tokens to ETH and then sent the ETH (more than 21,000 ETH) to Tornado Cash, a mixing service.
 Therefore, it would be harder to trace the funds.

 Mitigating cryptocurrency hack risks with Scorechain

 These hacks add up to a long series of hacks that targeted the DeFi and crypto ecosystem this year.
-For example, according to DeFi Yield Rekt database, the amount lost to hacks or exploit amounts to $1,865,793,338 for 2021.
-Moreover, major platforms suffered attacks this year such as Poly Network or Cream Finance.
+For example, according to the DeFi Yield Rekt database, the amount lost to hacks or exploits amounts to $1,865,793,338 for 2021.
+Moreover, major platforms, such as Poly Network or Cream Finance, suffered attacks this year.